Asthma

 5. If an ambulance doesn’t arrive in 10 minutes and you still feel unwell, repeat step 3 again.

-You can get a free asthma attack card which explains what to do from Asthma UK, keep this on you and give it to close friends or family.
+You can get a free asthma attack card which explains what an asthma attack is and what to do.
+Keep this on you and give it to close friends or family.

 Asthma triggers